 The study abroad program is a program of foreign study that occurs at a foreign institution where the program director has signed a consortium agreement.

 - Students may be eligible for most financial aid which they would otherwise have been eligible for if studying at BSU, excluding Federal Work Study and tuition waivers.

 - Students must make prior arrangements with their academic department to have all courses taken at the foreign institution accepted for credit at BSU.

 - Students are billed by the foreign institution and financial aid received from BSU may be used towards their bill.

 - Students may use financial aid funds received in excess of the amount due on the bill for other educational expenses.

 All other current federal, state, and BSU regulations and policies governing financial aid are in effect for these programs.
 For example, changes in enrollment status (number of credits or grade level, etc.) will affect a student’s financial aid.
 Likewise, all financial deadlines will apply to students studying through an exchange or study abroad program.

 Any student who participates in any of the exchange or study abroad programs should provide “power of attorney” to a person who, in the student’s absence, will attend to the student’s financial concerns and to other college related matters in a timely and appropriate manner.
 The Office of Student Accounts should be provided with an original “power of attorney” form.
 Copies of the document should be provided to the Financial Aid Office and the International and Exchange Programs Office.
 The person granted the “power of attorney” must have the document in hand, as well as a personal form of picture identification, when conducting business on behalf of the student.

-It is highly recommended that students considering an Exchange or Study Abroad Program make an appointment with a financial aid counselor.
+It is highly recommended that students considering an Exchange or Study Abroad Program make an appointment with Denise McNulty in the Office of Financial Aid.